 Like most of South America, Spanish is the mother tongue here.
 But unlike most of South America, locals of Buenos Aires speak with a unique accent and vocabulary to the rest of the continent.
 Castellano Rioplatense, or River Plate Spanish, or even more simply Argentine Spanish, refers to the Spanish spoken around the Rio de la Plata (River Plate) here in Buenos Aires.

 The "ll" and "y" is pronounced with a "sh" sound.
 Calle becomes cashe, pollo sounds like posho.
 Buenos Aires is also home to its own slang, called Lunfardo.
 If you're interested in Spanish and want to sound like a local check out Che, Boludo, it’s a fantastic resource.

-How to Get to Buenos Aires
+How to get into Buenos Aires from Ezeiza International Airport